Open-STEM/XRPUsersGuide/course/introduction.rst

 Introduction
 ============

-The XRP (Experiential Robotics Platform) [beta], developed through a collaboration between WPI and DEKA Research & Development Corp., aims to level the STEM playing field globally and create a future generation of STEM innovators and technology leaders.
+The XRP (Experiential Robotics Platform) [beta], started by WPI and DEKA Research & Development Corp., aims to level the STEM playing field globally and create a future generation of STEM innovators and technology leaders.

 The robot kits you received are designed to operate autonomously and perform basic tasks.
 Its simple, tool-free assembly means robots can be built quickly,